 >> z = 25-(100-7exp(5+cos(pi/3))

 You will get an error message.
 Use the up-arrow to bring this line back and then use the left and right arrow keys to correct the error(s).
+Include the wrong command, the error message, and your fix in your homework.
 (Hint: Good things to check are multiplication and parentheses.)

 §1.4 Graphing Functions